 10. The Desire For Truth - Practical philosophy is about discovering the truth of things – not theoretically, but in our own experience.
 In this final session we look back and ask ourselves how our search for truth has fared as the term has progressed.
 We discuss what has been discovered and how, in our own way, we may continue to develop it in our daily lives.

-Having completed the Practical Philosophy Introductory Course students are invited to join a Foundation Group studying the following themed Parts.
+Having completed the Practical Philosophy Introductory Course students are invited to join a Foundation Group for five terms studying some of the following themed Parts.
 (Not necessarily in this order)

 One Part is covered per term as follows: